williamcrocha/springboot-debezium/README.md

 127.0.0.1	kafka
 ```

-1. Start your MySQL instance with Docker.
-Go to terminal / command prompt and type:
+1. Start your servers instances with Docker.
+Open the terminal / command prompt, go to the application folder and type:
 ```shell
 docker-compose up -d
 ```